 You literally never know when a severe case of diaper rash will pop up on your baby's bum.
 They can be incredibly uncomfortable for your baby and can lead to increased fussiness, so keeping a stash of diaper cream on hand is crucial.
 Dr. Trachtenberg recommends ones with zinc oxide.

-Babies have growth spurts.
+growth spurts.
 Have onesies or other baby clothes in the next size up ready to go.
 Although you'll be able to order some baby clothes online, it's a good idea to have a stash ready, or at least put in an order sooner than later because you never know how the pandemic might affect shipping times a couple weeks from now.
+7 Diapers & Wipes

 Your baby isn't going to stop pooping and peeing just because the rest of the world is at a standstill.
 Be sure you have plenty of diapers in your baby's size, and some in the next size as well.